Skip to main content

 While not required at this stage, we will likely want to consider introducing a Helm chart repository at some stage in the future.

-Helm provides a release history for an installed chart, and support for rolling back to previous releases.
-Care must be taken when rolling back an application with a dependency on database migrations however.
+Helm provides a release history for an installed chart, and support for rolling back to earlier releases.
+Care must be taken when rolling back an application with a dependency on database migrations, however.

-Helm and the many other alternatives are not mutually exclusive, so our adoption of Helm does not prevent the use of any other tools, now or in the future.
-If development teams wish to adopt Kustomize or Skaffold instead there is nothing in principle to prevent that.
+Helm and the many other options are not mutually exclusive, so our adoption of Helm does not prevent the use of any other tools, now or in the future.
+If development teams want to adopt Kustomize or Skaffold instead there is nothing in principle to prevent that.